 Our projects and activities are designed to move students toward independence in, and mastery of, computer programming.
-Projects and activities are creative, demand creative input by students, and develop creative thought while also developing critical thinking and problem solving.
-Students must code projects—engaging in project-based learning—but they must also engage in problem-based learning, doing thought work (Challenges in Studio JS and Major Projects in Studio P) in order to develop skills that move them toward independence.
+Projects and activities are creative, demand creative input by students, and develop creative thought while also developing critical thinking and problem-solving.
+Students must code projects—engaging in project-based learning—but they must also engage in problem-based learning, doing thought work (Challenges in Hatch Studio JS and Major Projects in Hatch Studio Python) in order to develop skills that move them toward independence.

 Designed around the principle of having a gradual release of responsibility, our software aims to honour individual voices by letting students and teachers choose the projects that they want to create.